An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Recursive feasibility guarantees

 where $\text{Pre}^0(\mathcal{X};j)=\mathcal{X}$ and $e^j$ is defined by

 with all elements zero except the $j$-th element.

 Algorithm~\ref{alg:srci} updates $\mathcal{X}_f$ by taking the intersection of the $l$-step predecessor sets for all modes.
-In general, the convergence of Algorithm~\ref{alg:srci} has not been proven.
+Proving convergence of Algorithm~\ref{alg:srci} in general (i.e., for nonlinear dynamics) is a non-trivial, open problem.
 However, consider the case of a switched linear autonomous system, i.e.,